era-platform/cene/docs/source/common/namespaces.rst

 Call with ``nsset effects``

-Monadically, schedules the effects to occur in a future tick where contributing to multimethods outside the given set of namespaces is not allowed, but reading closed-world-assumption collections of contributions outside the given set of namespace is allowed.
+Monadically, schedules the effects to occur in a future tick where the allowable actions outside the given set of namespaces are different: Contributing there is not allowed, but reading closed-world-assumption collections of contributions there is allowed.